NITU7070/NagrikSeva_-Smart-Complaint-Management-Portal-/README.md

-Readme · MDCopyNagrikSeva — Complaint Management Portal
+NagrikSeva — Complaint Management Portal

 A simple web portal where citizens can submit complaints, track their status, and departments can manage resolutions.